 Reduced rates available under specific circumstances, reviewed on a case-by-case basis.
 Please contact me for further details.

 *image taken and edited from Charlie Mackesy (2019), The boy, the mole, the fox and the horse.
 London: Puffin.

 What age ranges do you provide counselling for?

 Whilst clients of all age ranges are welcomed, my qualified counselling study specialises in working with children and adolescents.
 Most of my clients are from infancy to aged 35.
 I am also seeing clients in middle adulthood.

 What is your therapeutic approach?

 I am an integrative counsellor/therapist.
 Humanistic therapy, play therapy, art therapy, interpersonal, embodied therapy and neuro-education all impact my integrative framework.
-Under my Theraplay training, I am able to incorporate Theraplay informed practice within my counselling, and my MiSP training allows me to offer mindfulness exercise to primary-aged children.
+Under my Theraplay® training, I am able to incorporate Theraplay® informed practice within my counselling, and my MiSP training allows me to offer group mindfulness exercises to primary-aged children.

 How does your counselling work?